Optimal enzyme rhythms in cells: Forced metabolic oscillations

-To study the benefit of enzyme rhythms, we need to know how oscillations propagate in metabolic networks.
-In this section, I recall some formulae from \cite{lksh:04} and \cite{lieb:2005}.
-For the mathematical notation, e.g., regarding complex-valued vectors, see SI \ref{sec:SInotation}.
-A kinetic model is a system of rate equations $\md \cv/\md t = \Nmat\, \rv(\cv,\pv) - \lambda\,\cv$ with concentration vector $\cv$, stoichiometric matrix $\Nmat$ (for internal metabolites), and a flux vector $\vv=\rv(\cv,\pv)$ containing the rate laws $r_{l}(\cv,\pv)$.
-The term $\lambda\,\cv$ describes dilution in growing cells, where $\lambda$ is the cell growth rate (or $\lambda = 0$ if there is no dilution).
-The vector $\pv$ contains two types of model parameters: external parameters, in a subvector $\xv$ (e.g., external concentrations) and control parameters in a subvector $\uv$ (e.g., enzyme activities).
-A state with a concentration vector $\sv$ satisfying the stationarity condition $0 = \Nmat \,\vv(\sv,\pv)$ is called a stationary or steady state.
-We consider a reference parameter vector $\pv_{0}$ and require that stable steady states $\sv(\pv)$ must exist for all parameter sets $\pv$ close to $\pv_{0}$.
-Rhythmic changes in external concentrations and in enzyme activities are then described by a time-dependent parameter vector
+To understand how enzyme rhythms can provide benefits, we first need to see how their effects propagate in metabolic networks.
+Here I summarise formulae from \cite{lksh:04} and \cite{lieb:2005}, using complex-valued vectors as explained in SI section \ref{sec:SInotation}.
+A kinetic model describes metabolic dynamics by rate equations $\md \cv/\md t = \Nmat\, \ratev(\cv,\pv) - \lambda\,\cv$ with a concentration vector $\cv$ (for internal metabolites), a stoichiometric matrix $\Nmat$, and a flux vector $\vv=\ratev(\cv,\pv)$ containing the rate laws $\rate_{l}(\esymbolv,\cv,\pv) = u_{l}\,\ratelaw_{l}(\cv,\pv)$.
+The term $\lambda\,\cv$ describes dilution in growing cells with cell growth rate $\lambda$ (if dilution can be ignored, we set or $\lambda = 0$).
+In models with conserved moieties \cite{rede:88}, we can split the stoichiometric matrix $\Nmat$ into a product $\Nmat = \Lmat\, \NRmat$, where $\NRmat$ consists of linearly independent rows of $\Nmat$, corresponding to independent internal metabolites.
+The vector $\pv$ can contain two types of model parameters: externally defined parameters in a subvector $\xv$ (e.g., external metabolite concentrations) and control variables in a subvector $\esymbolv$ (e.g.~enzyme activities).
+A metabolic state with concentration vector $\cvsteady$, satisfying the stationarity condition $0 = \Nmat \,\vv(\cvsteady)$, is called a stationary state or steady state.
+For growing cells, the steady-state condition reads $0 = \Nmat \,\vv(\cvsteady)-\lambda\,\cvsteady$.
+To define a steady reference state, we consider a reference parameter vector $\pv_{0}$ and require that all parameter sets $\pv$ close to $\pv_{0}$ lead to similar stable steady states $\cvsteady(\pv)$ (i.e.~$p$ must not be close to a bifurcation point).
+Periodic parameter variations (i.e.~of enzyme activities or external metabolite concentrations) are described by a time-dependent parameter vector